Another house collapses into the ocean on North Carolina’s Outer Banks

 RODANTHE, N.C.
 (WAVY) – Another house has collapsed into the ocean in Rodanthe on the Outer Banks of North Carolina.

-The home was located at 23228 East Point Drive, just off the Jughandle Bridge.
+The home was located on East Point Drive, just off the Jughandle Bridge.

 The National Park Service says it’s communicating with the owner to coordinate the removal of the house and all related debris on the beach.
 Cape Hatteras National Seashore visitors are asked to be cautious of potential debris on the beach and in the water.